ethanblake4/dart_eval/docs/typed-records.md

 The existing record, pattern, expression and class tests pass.
 A focused test checks nullable and collection fields across calls in both fresh and serialized programs.
-This checkpoint does not introduce native host Record construction or multi-register record returns.
+Exported records retain a `$Record` handle rather than silently returning null.
+Native host Record construction and multi-register record returns are not implemented.